ritiek/ritiek.github.io/content/posts/2026-04-05-re-doing-my-homelab-with-nixos.md

 ## Lazy-loading services to save memory

-At the time of writing this, I have curated 50+ independent Docker compose stacks (resulting in over 75+ Docker containers) as seen [here](https://github.com/ritiek/dotfiles/tree/3b898749f45a61fceb04be11513ec1a6169f3e7a/machines/pilab/compose).
+At the time of writing this, I have curated over 50 independent Docker compose stacks (resulting in 75+ Docker containers) as seen [here](https://github.com/ritiek/dotfiles/tree/3b898749f45a61fceb04be11513ec1a6169f3e7a/machines/pilab/compose).
 This is too much for my RPi5 8GB RAM variant to run all at once, even with zram compression.
 I've ruminated on getting better hardware, but it looks like it's possible to lazy-load non-essential services on-demand (only when someone actually tries to access them) which saves memory usage when such non-essential services aren't being used.